 Age: 25-29 Skin: Normal, Medium, Warm Hair: Brown, Wavy, Medium Eyes: Brown

 I have to add my two cents, that YES the colors are marked wrong on these, and there is most definitely a manufacturing defect.
-I bought the lightest shade, and it looked like a dark bronzer.
-So I returned it & told the guy at customer service who advised me to call 1-800-Walmart to tell them about the manufacturing problem.
-He said his managers wouldn't listen to him if he told them about the issue.
+They were sold out of my shade (#3), so I bought the lightest shade as a gift for my mom who is NC15, and it looked like a dark, muddy bronzer.
+So I returned it & told the guy at customer service about the issue.
+He advised me to call 1-800-Walmart to tell them about the manufacturing problem.
+He said his managers wouldn't listen to him if he told them about it.
 Lol, probably true.
-I did call 1-800-Walmart and tell them (shows how much i love makeup lol) but the woman I spoke to seemed rather incompetent/disinterested/confused, so I don't think that helped much.
-Maybe Drew will read these reviews and fix the problem lol.
-Anyway, I checked the other powder shades just to be sure, and when I looked at the 2nd shade as there was one there that was opened so I could check, (there's 3 shades) it was most def much lighter than the shade that is marked as the lightest.
+I did call 1-800-Walmart and tell them (shows how much i love makeup haha) but the woman I spoke to seemed rather incompetent/disinterested/confused/all 3, so I don't think that helped much.
+Maybe Drew will read these reviews and fix the problem, lol.
+Anyway, I checked one of the other powder shades just to be sure (there was a couple there that were opened so I could check, there is *always* opened makeup at my Walmart), & when I checked the 2nd shade, it was most def much lighter than the shade that is marked as the lightest.
 So be careful when buying the lightest shade.
-Unfortunately, unless you find one that's already opened, there is no way to check the shade and if u find one that's already opened, u probably don't wanna buy it anyway, but I digress.
+Unfortunately, unless you find one that's already opened, there is no way to check the shade, and if u find one that's already opened, u probably don't wanna buy it anyway, but I digress *sigh*.
 Just wanted to warn everyone!
-The texture of this powder did feel lovely tho, very silky for a drugstore powder.
-I have a feeling it's a nice powder in the correct shade.
+The texture of this powder did feel quite lovely tho, very silky for a drugstore powder.
+I have a feeling it's a very good quality powder in the correct shade.

 Age: 25-29 Skin: Combination, Fair-Medium, Warm Hair: Brunette, Straight, Fine Eyes: Hazel